AlfrescoLabs/chef-alfresco/README.md

 - `$TOMCAT_HOME/shared/classes` and `$TOMCAT_HOME/shared/*.jar` are configured as shared classloader

-You can browse through the [attributes](https://github.com/maoo/chef-alfresco/tree/master/attributes) folder to check the default configuration values and how to override them.
 The [templates](https://github.com/maoo/chef-alfresco/tree/master/templates/default) folder contains the Alfresco configuration files that will be patched with Chef attribute values.
+Check the [list of configuration attributes](https://github.com/maoo/chef-alfresco/blob/master/attributes/repo_config.rb) and its defaults.

 #### share